 (1) Offer Gluten-Free Menu Items Always

 Offer clearly labeled gluten-free meals every night in the dining hall.
-It’s so easy to make a meal gluten free and many people will enjoy it.
-Steak and potatoes, grilled chicken with rice, and stews, soups and so many things can and are easily made gluten free.
+It’s so easy to make a meal gluten-free; many people who aren’t even on a gluten-free diet will enjoy it.

 (2) Add Designated Gluten-Free Areas